OCTRON-tracking/OCTRON-docs/docs/create-project.md

   <source src="../assets/videos/tutorial/2__add_video_to_project-fast.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

+??? tip "Why does OCTRON enforce usage of .MP4 files?"
+    Long answer short: The zoo of video formats and codecs is complicated and all of us are using video files for something that they are not generally made for, that is, precise frame-by-frame access across 100s to 1000s of frames.
+    We are therefore enforcing mp4 and encourage people to use OCTRON to encode all their video files as described in the helper box at the beginning of this page ("How do I convert my video files to .mp4?").
+For an excellent primer on this topic see [this github issue](https://github.com/janclemenslab/napari-video/issues/3#issuecomment-2408313890).

 ## Existing data
 Once you start annotating, this section will list the number of frames that you have annotated in each video as well as the number of labels.